MaxBeyer/simple-web-app/README.md

 | UUID | varchar | Enum |

 To view the database, visit http://localhost:8080/h2-console

+You'll first be prompted by the App's security:
+* username = username
+* password = password

+Then you'll be prompted by H2's security:
 * username = sa
 * password = password